 Be sure to also cover how soon you want this shindig to happen, as a shorter engagement means less time to save money for the big day.
 It's best to have a rough idea of when you'd like to tie the knot in order to help inform your budget.

-3. Decide how much you’ll need to save.
+3. Decide how much you’ll need to save over time.

 After you’ve figured out what sort of wedding you're looking to plan, discuss your personal finances with your partner.
 Together, decide how much you are each willing and able to contribute to the day.
 Do you want to allocate some of your savings to the wedding fund?
 Can you save money during the course of your engagement to go towards paying for the wedding?
 If so, how much?
 Hash out these details as a team.
 This may be the first of many money talks you'll have as a couple.
 For a healthy marriage, it is so important to be on the same page about money.

 In some cases, this bucket of funds might be all you have to work with.
 If your families aren't pitching in financially, you may have to extend the length of your engagement in order to afford the wedding you want.